 Some people tend to put off migration, thinking that there is plenty of time ahead.
 But it’s not true.
 For successful migration to Google Analytics 4, we recommend starting this process as soon as possible to get more information before your Universal Analytics disappears.

-In this post, we take a look at how to prepare for the migration to Google Analytics 4 property.
+In this post, we take a look at how to prepare for the migration to Google Analytics 4 property, including conducting an Audit GA4 to assess your current analytics setup and readiness for the transition.

 Why do you need GA4